golemfactory/golem-architecture/arch-snapshot/arch.md

 While Golem is currently used for trading computational resources, it was designed to support the exchange of any type of [resource](#resource).
 This means the Marketplace does not enforce strict standards on the goods being traded.
 To enable this flexibility, Golem uses a generic [property and constraints language](#discovery-and-offersdemand-matching) to describe the resources being offered.

-The Core Network is agnostic to the specific properties used and can match Offers and Demands as long as they adhere to the [language specification](#discovery-and-offersdemand-matching).
-However, the Core Network does not interpret the semantics of the properties in the Offer, nor does its behavior depend on the negotiated Agreement.
+The Core Network does not interpret the semantics of the properties in the Offer, nor does its behavior depend on the negotiated Agreement.
 It is the responsibility of the Provider Agent application to accurately interpret the semantics and implement the agreed-upon behavior between the parties.

 In this chapter, the term ["resource"](#resource) is used in a generic sense.
 However, illustrating a generic example can be challenging.
 Therefore, we will focus on selling computational power in a virtual machine (VM) to provide the reader with a clearer understanding.

 In this case, the Offer should include the following key aspects:
-- The type of [Execution Environment (ExeUnit)](#execution-environments) that will be used.
+- The type of [Execution Environment (ExeUnit)](#execution-environment-exeunit) that will be used.
+(The [VM](#vm-runtime) is an example of an execution environment.
+[WASM runtime](#wasm-runtime) is another)
 - [Hardware specifications](https://github.com/golemfactory/golem-architecture/blob/master/standards/cheat_sheet.md#goleminfcpu),
   including the number of CPU cores, RAM, and disk space.
 - The price and the [pricing model](#payments-models) applied.